manuca/hide_paragraphs/README.md

 ## Link customization

-The links added to the HTML contain a class of `.tp-links` so you can use this to customize CSS for them.
+The links added to the HTML contain a class of `.hp-links` so you can use this to customize CSS for them.